openSUSE/news-o-o/_posts/2011-05-07-opensuse-weekly-news-issue-174-is-out.markdown

       other decision would just be guessing and lead to RAM and CPU wasting.

 Yet even in the latter situations some apps are too lazy to ask the user or even claim
-      that not asking the user “ not even once “ is the best solution “ and even more astonishing: for the user™s good.
-So basically they claim to be smarter than the user or just do not care about the user™s resources or opinion. (...)
+      that not asking the user â€“ not even once â€“ is the best solution â€“ and even more astonishing: for the userâ€™s good.
+So basically they claim to be smarter than the user or just do not care about the userâ€™s resources or opinion. (...)

-
+â€

+â€œ

 [Duncan Mac-Vicar
         Prett: openSUSE clients with Spacewalk](http://duncan.mac-vicar.com/opensuse-clients-with-spacewalk)